 As we approach the end of the school year, I start thinking about teacher gifts.
 And if I start early enough I know I can gift handmade items that will be loved and show how much I appreciate all that my kids’ teachers poor into them.
 Thus a series of crochet cotton cowls and scarves has been born.

 Often times I don’t allot myself enough time and end up giving gift cards.
 If you’re out of time but want to add a handmade touch try this crochet heart gift card holder I designed for Valentine’s day.
 Hearts are always in season when you’re showing your love!

-One of my first designs incorporates the slanting cluster stitch, which can be a little tricky to describe in words, or even still pictures so I’ve created both a photo tutorial and a video tutorial for this one.
-The video tutorial is below, keep scrolling further for all the still pics.
+One of my first designs, Blueberry Lemonade Cowl, incorporates the crochet bead stitch, which can be a little tricky to describe in words, or even still pictures so I’ve created both a photo tutorial and a video tutorial for this one.
+The video tutorial is below, keep scrolling further for the photo tutorial.

 If you love learning crochet stitches from videos as much as I do, be sure to subscribe to my channel so I keep making ’em!

 Don’t forget to sign up for my email list and gain access to my freebies in the Resource Library:

 This post contains affiliate links which means I receive a small fee if you click through and make a purchase (at no additional cost to you).